ObenaufLab/CaTCH/README.md

 You will need to compile a table with the following columns and in that order:

-1. Tag - The sample index.
-This should be a valid nucleotide [ATGC].
+1. `Tag` - The sample index.
+This should be a valid oligonucleotide (`[ATGC]`, no wildcards).
 A mix of Tag lengths is allowed, but the shorter ones should not be substrings of the longer ones, to prevent misidentifications.
-2. Sample - A name for the sample.
+2. `Sample` - A name for the sample.
-3. Group - A coarse grouping of the samples.
+3. `Group` - A coarse grouping of the samples.
 For example if you have multiple different treatments and/or mutliple controls, you can group them as treated/untreated.
-4. Treatment - The specific treatment far that sample.
+4. `Treatment` - The specific treatment far that sample.
-5. Colour - This is for display purposes in plots.
+5. `Colour` - This is for display purposes in plots.
 You can use any colour name recognised by R.

-For columns 2, 3 and 4 the values must be plain ASCII *alphanumeric* strings, *starting with a letter*. *Underscores* (_) are allowed.
+For columns 2, 3 and 4 the **values must be** plain ASCII alphanumeric strings, starting with a letter.
+Underscores are allowed.
-No accented or special letters, no spaces, no other symbols (including dashes).
+No accented or special letters, no spaces, no other symbols (including dashes). `^[A-Za-z][A-Za-z0-9_]*`

 Column 1 is optional and only applies to multiplexed BAM files using Christian's design for the barcode construct.